 You see, by providing my guts with a constant supply of good bacteria, the balance of good v bad can stay around 80-90% good to 10-20% bad.
 And that sort of ratio supports a healthy, balanced and stable gut flora.

 The good news is that you shouldn’t need to megadose probiotic supplements to help maintain this healthy balance.
 Instead, simply taking the recommended dose of probiotics (on the label), paired with probiotic-rich foods, will help do the job.

-Best type of probiotic to take for people recovering from leaky gut
+Best type of probiotic for leaky gut

 As you’ll see from the dose comments above, I recommend you take a high potency probiotic with a prebiotic component included (eg FOS, inulin etc).
 Obviously make sure it is not a generic brand or cheap product.